gaara42/LaTeX_Boilerplate/readme.md

 ###Build

+* User is prompted to choose whether you want output, it is suppressed using `-interaction=batchmode` latex command-line argument.

+* Windows: double-click `build.bat`.
-* Windows: run `build.bat`.
-Removes .aux and other files then builds with (xe)latex and bibtex.
+	* Removes .aux and other files then builds with (xe)latex and bibtex.

+* Linux: open Terminal, cd to directory, and type `bash build.sh`.
-* Linux: run `build.sh` .Removes .aux and other files then builds with (xe)latex and bibtex.
+	* Removes .aux and other files then builds with (xe)latex and bibtex.
-	* Note, `build.sh` is not currently in the project, to be added soon!

 ###Pre-loaded